drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 curl $pets_url/pets
 ```

-8. In the Console, navigate to the __Cloud Run__ service.
-Click on your service to view its details.
+8. In the Console, navigate to the __Cloud Run__ service and click your service to view its details.

-9. Navigate to Spanner, and explore the instance and the database.
+9. Navigate to Spanner and explore the instance and the database.

 10. The API implements DELETE as well.
-Go back to the terminal and enter the following command to delete all the data.
+Return to the terminal and enter the following command to delete all the data.

 ```
 curl -X DELETE $pets_url/pets
 ```

-11. From the Console, delete the Spanner instance so we are no longer being charged for it.
+11. From the Console, delete the Spanner instance so you are no longer being charged for it.

-### **Congratulations!** You have written applications that utilize Spanner databases, and deployed them to both Cloud Functions and Cloud Run.
+### **Congratulations!** You have written applications that utilize Spanner databases and deployed them to both Cloud Functions and Cloud Run.
 You also installed, configured, and enabled the Spanner emulator for use in development environments.

 ![[/fragments/endqwiklab]]